ollerwagen/imp-interpreter/README.md

 ## Compilation

-Compile the IMP Interpreter with `javac imp/imp/*.java` The Interpreter is already compiled though, so this step is not necessary unless you change some code because you think you're better than me, motherfucker.
+In the folder `imp`, Compile the IMP Interpreter with `javac imp/*.java` The Interpreter is already compiled though, so this step is not necessary unless you change some code because you think you're better than me, motherfucker.

 ## Execution

 So far, the IMP Interpreter only supports REPL.
-Run the interpreter by: `cd imp; java imp.Imp`.
-I don't know why you have to switch directory, but otherwise it doesn't work and I'm too lazy to figure out why.
+In the folder `imp` run the interpreter by: `java imp.Imp`.

 If you specify `-multiline` when executing the interpreter, you can enter code until you end a line with a `!` character.